andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 Overview of IDA-ICE taxonomies
 ```

-We recommend starting with one of the provided `template files` <!--Link-->to ensure synchronization and reduce the risk of errors.
+We recommend starting with one of the provided [template files](files/250512_cb_house_water_rad_modified_as.simultan) to ensure synchronization and reduce the risk of errors.
 To restore the complete taxonomy hierarchy required by the plugin, refer to the section on [Taxonomy Update](Detailed_Modeling_Guide.md#taxonomy-update).

 ---